shannonymous/logs-analysis-project/README.md

 ```

 ## Output
-Your output should look something like the following:
+Your output should return the same results as in the `output.txt` file.